ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/certificates/manual/android-certificates/generating-codesigning-certici.html.markdown

  - Open the AC Mobile Build window in console.

- - Click to the “Add certificate” in the Android section.
+ - Select the “Upload” in the Android section.

  - Enter required fields.